eve-esa/data-scraping/README.md

    - `file_extension`: the key returning the expected extension of the files to be downloaded / uploaded to the storage (optional, default ".pdf")

 ## Analytics: HowTo
-At the end of each Scraper, the ETL pipeline will store some statistics in the `scraper_analytics` table of the database.
+At the end of each Scraper, the pipeline will store some statistics in the `scraper_analytics` table of the database.
 The statistics are stored in a JSON-formatted string, per scraper.
 The JSON-formatted string contains the following keys:
 - `scraped`, i.e., the analysed URLs
 - `content_retrieved`: i.e., those resources successfully collected during the scraping but which contents were not